 One of the most popular accessories available for the iPad is the Apple Smart Folio cover.
 It’s an excellent case that offers protection for both the front and back of the tablet.
 It’s magnetically held in place and comes with an open-to-wake to and close-to-sleep functionality.
 The cover can also be folded into different shapes and positions to create stands for typing, reading, watching content, and more.

 Next up on our list of the best iPad accessories is the Anker dongle, which is a USB-C hub for those with the latest iPad Pros.
 The 6-in-1 hub brings back the headphone jack and features HDMI out, a USB 3.0 port for data transfer, a USB-C PD port for 60W charging, and both microSD and regular SD card slots.
 Finally, the USB-C hub features an aluminum design that doesn’t seem out of place on an iPad Pro.
 Unfortunately, the 6-in-1 hub isn’t compatible with cases other than the type cover.

 If you don’t own an iPad Pro and want faster charging times, forget about Apple’s short USB-C to Lightning cable and pick up Anker’s much-longer cable.
-Measuring six feet in length, the Anker PowerLine+ II supports Apple’s 29W, 30W, 61W, and 87W USB-C power adapters.
+Measuring six feet in length, the Anker PowerLine+ III supports Apple’s 29W, 30W, 61W, and 87W USB-C power adapters.
 It’s also MFi-certified and supports the Power Delivery standard.
-Finally, the double-braided cable can supposedly withstand 30,000 bends.
-Suffice it to say this is a durable cable.
+Finally, the double-braided cable can supposedly withstand 35,000 bends.
+Suffice it to say this is one tough customer.